MrBrunotte/Vacation-Explorer/readme.md

 ### Google fonts

-The fonts that I used came from *Google fonts* and the fontfamily used is called: Baloo Bhai
+The fonts that I used came from *Google fonts*.

 [GoogleFonts](https://fonts.google.com/)